 Estimated reading time: 9 minutes

-- Creating a Project Management Office is a great way to solve the targeted issues, pain points and performance gaps that may hinder your business.
+- Creating a PMO can help solve the targeted issues, pain points, and performance gaps that may hinder your business.

 - A Project Management Office brings repetition and organization to project management activities, driving greater project assurance and control.